 You can ‘futureproof’ by planning for later stages, such as changing your heating system.
 When improving the building fabric, think about the plumbing needed to prepare for a heat pump, biomass boiler, or solar water heating.
 For example the size & shape of radiators, and space for an appropriate type of hot water cylinder.

-Generating your own electricity, such as with solar PV, is often not integral to a retrofit.
+Generating your own electricity, such as with solar PV, may not be integral to a retrofit.
 However, if retrofit measures entail re-roofing, then they may be an opportunity for integrating PV if you have the budget.

 - Ecofurb London